gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

     - The array \[\[RSA\], \[RSA\]\], in case PS256, PS384 or PS512 {{RFC8017}} is specified for 'sign_alg'.
 In particular, this indicates to use the COSE key type RSA.

-* For the 'pub_key_enc' encoding of the public keys of the group members, a CBOR Web Token (CWT){{RFC8392}} or an unprotected CWT Claim Set {{I-D.ietf-rats-uccs}}.

-   \[
-      This is a pending registration requested by draft-ietf-lake-edhoc.
-   \]
+## Pairwise Mode

+This section applies if the group uses (also) the pairwise mode of Group OSCORE.

+The Group Manager SHOULD use the same default value defined in {{Section 3.2 of RFC8613}} for the AEAD Algorithm used to encrypt messages protected with the pairwise mode, i.e., AES-CCM-16-64-128 (COSE algorithm encoding: 10).

-If the group supports the pairwise mode of Group OSCORE, the Group Manager SHOULD use the following default values for the algorithm and algorithm parameters used to compute static-static Diffie-Hellman shared secrets, consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.
+The Group Manager SHOULD use the following default values for the Pairwise Key Agreement Algorithm and related parameters, consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.

-* For the algorithm 'ecdh_alg' used to compute static-static Diffie-Hellman shared secrets, the ECDH algorithm ECDH-SS + HKDF-256 specified in {{Section 6.3.1 of I-D.ietf-cose-rfc8152bis-algs}}.
+* For the Pairwise Key Agreement Algorithm 'ecdh_alg' used to compute static-static Diffie-Hellman shared secrets, the ECDH algorithm ECDH-SS + HKDF-256 specified in {{Section 6.3.1 of I-D.ietf-cose-rfc8152bis-algs}}.

-* For the parameters 'ecdh_params' of the ECDH algorithm:
+* For the parameters 'ecdh_params' of the Pairwise Key Agreement Algorithm:

     - The array \[\[OKP\], \[OKP, X25519\]\], in case EdDSA is assumed or specified for 'sign_alg'.
 In particular, this indicates to use the COSE key type OKP and the elliptic curve X25519 {{RFC8032}}.